Nicaragua's Ortega set to win election that U.S. blasts as 'pantomime' - Up News Info

 MIGRATION RISK

-Ortega’s only opposition on the ballot comes from five little-known candidates of small allied parties.
-About 4.5 million Nicaraguans are eligible to vote.
+Ortega’s only opposition on the ballot comes from five little-known candidates of small allied parties with the strongman’s Sandinista movement.
+About 4.5 million Nicaraguans were eligible to vote.

-Up for grabs as well on Sunday’s ballot are 92 seats in the unicameral Congress, also firmly controlled by Ortega’s allies.

-In neighboring Costa Rica, where tens of thousands of Nicaraguan exiles have fled in recent years, about 2,000 anti-Ortega demonstrators marched along a main thoroughfare in downtown San Jose chanting: “Long live a free Nicaragua” as festive marimba music blared from speakers.

 Advertisement